 AT&T's less expensive wireless broadband plans now include support for all 5G spectrums and expanding options for businesses

 AT&T announced updated AT&T Wireless Broadband plans, making 5G more accessible to all sizes of businesses, lowering the cost of existing plans, and introducing a new entry level plan.
-Cellular has evolved to help enterprises increase their network efficiency, agility, and control, and these updated plans will ensure that more organizations are able to accelerate their digital transformation by moving to a Wireless WAN.
+Cellular has evolved to help enterprises increase their network efficiency, agility, and control, and these updated plans will ensure that more organizations are able to accelerate their digital transformation by moving to a Wireless WAN (WWAN).

 Whether used as the primary or failover service, AT&T Wireless Broadband can provide a cost-effective network option for business applications, a diverse backup option for fixed locations, and a quick deployment option for new business locations and workers at home.
 By including 5G in the lowest tier plans, each of those uses now has access to the increased performance and security inherent in 5G.